vfgi/survey-pop-up/README.md

 #### Application:

-This Application can be used to render a survey pop-up in any HTML file just importing the JS script and the CSS file to relate the stylesheet.
+This Application can be used to render a survey pop-up in any HTML file just importing the JS script

 It save every step in the localstorage so you can pickup the inserted information in the form at any stack or framework that you using today